BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

 [Shipping](https://community.mspchallenge.info/wiki/Shipping_simulation_(SEL)).

 These simulations are part of, and distributed with every release of the MSP Challenge server and platform.
-From version [5.0.1](https://github.com/BredaUniversityResearch/MSPChallenge-Server/tags) onwards (release is March '25) it will be possible to extend the number of simulations by external watchdog services, which can be registered to a running server.
+From version [5.0.1](https://github.com/BredaUniversityResearch/MSPChallenge-Server/tags) onwards (it as upcoming release in March '25) it will be possible to extend the number of simulations by external watchdog services, which can be registered to a running server.
 After monthly simulations runs, KPI values will be reported to the server, shown to the user on the client.
 This repository contains an ***example*** of such an external watchdog service, which "simulates" and reports the